home-assistant/developers.home-assistant/docs/add-ons/tutorial.md

 title: "Tutorial: Making your first add-on"
 ---

 So you've got Home Assistant going and you've been enjoying the built-in add-ons but you're missing this one application.
 Time to make your own add-on!
-In Supervisor 24 we introduced the option to have local add-ons be build on your device.
+In Supervisor 24 we introduced the option to have local add-ons be built on your device.
 This is great for developing new add-ons locally.

 To get started with developing add-ons, we first need access to where Home Assistant looks for local add-ons.
 For this you can use the Samba add-on or the SSH add-on.